-Working with all sorts of people including mainstream media and publishing, arts companies, beauty and fashion brands, primary schools, wellbeing centres, private groups and individuals, I provide three main services (which are reflected through my ongoing projects):
+Working with all sorts of people and groups including mainstream media and publishing, arts companies, beauty and fashion brands, schools, wellbeing centres, mental health clinics, private groups and individuals, I most often explore issues of creative expression, gender identity, self-awareness, happiness and sensory advancement.
+I provide three main services (which are reflected through my ongoing ‘official’ projects):

 - producing live shows and workshops.

-What do I have to impart to others?
+What insight do I have to impart to others?

 “When the critics disagree, the artist is in accordance with himself”